akayer19/Alex-s_SVG_Logo_Generator/README.md

 ## License

-This project is does not have any licensed.
+This project is does not have any license.

 ## Contributing